 Step 1 – Remove the existing base.

+When considering how to build a gravel driveway, you need to take into account the preparation.
 This is probably the hardest part of the process as potentially involves a lot of digging!
 Remove the existing base so that you have firm ground underneath (not topsoil).

 Take care when digging and ensure there are no service pipes that could be damaged e.g. gas, electricity, water, phone drainage and sewer.